 In this episode of Kim Komando Explains, we talk to renowned astronomer Andrew Fraknoi, professor at the Fromm Institute for Lifelong Learning at San Francisco State University, about what specific events we will see in the sky this year and what’s the best way to view them.

 Want more?
 It’s easy to subscribe!

-Just click the iTunes, Google Play or Spotify link to subscribe via your smartphone or tablet.
+Just click the iTunes or Spotify link to subscribe via your smartphone or tablet.
 Or download individual episodes on your computer by clicking the “Download” link in the bottom right of each episode’s summary.

 You can listen to my free podcasts and others I know you’ll enjoy.
-When you’re done, leave me an honest review on any of my podcasts on iTunes and be entered to win a prize!
+When you’re done, leave me an honest review on any of my podcasts on iTunes and let us know what you think!

 Just a couple of minutes of your time can be a huge benefit to you and all of our other subscribers who want to hear informative podcasts they will enjoy.